Martin Marinčin

-Martin Marinčin (/sk/; born 18 February 1992) is a Slovak professional ice hockey defenceman for HC Oceláři Třinec of the Czech Extraliga (ELH).
-He was drafted in the second round, 46th overall, by the Edmonton Oilers in the 2010 NHL Entry Draft.
+Martin Marinčin (/sk/; born 18 February 1992) is a Slovak professional ice hockey player who is a defenceman for HC Oceláři Třinec of the Czech Extraliga (ELH).
+He was drafted in the second round, 46th overall, by the Edmonton Oilers in the 2010 NHL entry draft.

 Playing career

-Having been drafted by the Edmonton Oilers in the second round, 46th overall, at the 2010 NHL Entry Draft, on 25 April 2011, the Oilers signed Marinčin to a three-year, entry-level contract.
+Having been drafted by the Edmonton Oilers in the second round, 46th overall, at the 2010 NHL entry draft, on 25 April 2011, the Oilers signed Marinčin to a three-year, entry-level contract.
 During the 2013–14 season, Marinčin was called up to the Oilers, and on 5 December 2013, he made his NHL debut in a game against the Colorado Avalanche.

-On 27 June 2015, Marinčin was traded to the Toronto Maple Leafs in exchange for Brad Ross and a fourth-round pick in the 2015 NHL Entry Draft.
+On 27 June 2015, Marinčin was traded to the Toronto Maple Leafs in exchange for Brad Ross and a fourth-round pick in the 2015 NHL entry draft.

 On 5 October 2017, Marinčin was placed on waivers by the Maple Leafs.
 After clearing waivers the next day, he was loaned to the Maple Leafs' American Hockey League (AHL) affiliate, the Toronto Marlies.
 On 17 December 2017, he was recalled to the Toronto Maple Leafs after Nikita Zaitsev was placed on the injured reserve with a lower-body injury.
 Marinčin appeared in two games with the Leafs before being sent down to the Marlies on 5 January 2018.